 40,000 people turn out to demand the release of Georgia’s imprisoned former president.

-Thousands of people marched in Georgia on Monday to demand the release of Mikheil Saakashvili, a jailed opposition leader and former president who has been on a hunger strike for many weeks.
+As Ukraine slammed his relocation to a prison hospital, tens of thousands marched in Georgia on Monday, demanding the release of detained opposition leader and former president Mikheil Saakashvili, who has been on a hunger strike for several weeks.

-On his return from exile in Ukraine, Saakashvili, who served as president from 2004 to 2013, and is now the country’s primary opposition leader, was arrested on October 1.
+On his return from exile in Ukraine, Saakashvili, who served as president from 2004 to 2013, was arrested on October 1.

-He has been fasting for 39 days in protest of his detention, which he claims is politically motivated.
+He has been fasting for 39 days in protest of his incarceration, which he claims is politically motivated.

-His imprisonment has compounded a political crisis that has engulfed Georgia since last year, when the opposition accused the ruling Georgian Dream party of rigging parliamentary elections.
+His imprisonment has compounded a political crisis that arose last year after the opposition accused the ruling Georgian Dream party of rigging parliamentary elections.

-The arrest of Georgia’s flamboyant pro-Western reformer sparked the country’s greatest anti-government protests in a decade.
+The arrest of the outspoken pro-Western reformist sparked the greatest anti-government protests in a decade.

-On Monday evening, 40,000 people filled the central Freedom Square in Tbilisi, Georgia, chanting Saakashvili’s name.
+Around 40,000 people streamed into the central Freedom Square in the Georgian capital Tbilisi on Monday evening, chanting Saakashvili’s name, according to AFP reporters.

-The demonstration occurred immediately after Saakashvili was controversially transferred to a jail hospital, which rights activists claim does not provide him with sufficient medical care.
+Saakashvili was transferred to a jail hospital on Monday, where human rights activists claim he is not being treated properly.

 “In Georgia, a vast, persistent protest movement has begun, and it will not end until Mikheil Saakashvili is set free and snap elections are held,” said Nika Melia, the chairman of Saakashvili’s United National Movement party.